Maithilishetty/UDE-DiscreteTime/README.md

 # DiscreteTime-UDE
 Discrete-Time Design and Applications of Uncertainty and Disturbance Estimator

 Designing the Uncertainty and Disturbance Estimator (UDE), a robust control strategy, in discrete-time.
-5 simulation examples provided in the Error Regulation Methods folder:
+5 simulation examples provided in the DT-UDE folder:
 1. UDE for continuous-time systems (CT UDE):
    Simulation of a new error-based continuous-time control law
 2. UDE for discrete-time systems (DT UDE):